 Black Maine Coon cats predominantly have black features beyond just their coats.
 Their whiskers, noses, and paw pads all tend to be black too.
 While they don’t have eyebrows, they do have long vibrissae hairs above their eyes that are also black.

 Without a doubt, one of the most noticeable features of the Maine Coon is its size.
 They are one of the biggest breeds of domestic cats out there, and some can seem astonishingly big.
-For this reason (among others we discuss below), they have been nicknamed “the gentle giant” and have been cited as “dog-like.”
+For this reason (among others we discuss below), they have been nicknamed “The Gentle Giant” and have been cited as “dog-like.”

 Although they all tend to be quite large, there is a wide range of sizes within the Maine Coon family.
 Females tend to weigh 8-12 pounds (3.5-5.5 kilograms), while males weigh 13-18 pounds (6-8 kilograms).

 In terms of height, Maine Coons tend to fall between 10-16 inches high (25-40 centimeters), and they often reach nearly 3 feet in length, including the tail.
 Their tails are quite distinctive, as they are long, tapering, and very furry – quite similar to a raccoon’s tails (hence the name).
-Their tails can be 14 inches in length or nearly 40 cm.
+Their tails can be 14 inches in length or nearly 40 centimeters.